simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 **388 TRAILS TO INMOST ASIA**

 Governor or nang-so.
 The old squire lived in an ordinary Tibetan house with two courtyards, his quarters being much inferior to those of his colleague.
 He told me that he expected an answer from the Government soon, for he "always got favorable answers from Lhasa."
-The Governor told me most amusing stories of his war experiences in Kham under the Kalon Lama.
+The Governor told me most amusing stories of his war experiences in Kham under the Kalön Lama.
 He complained that European maps of Tibet were very deficient and that the Tibetan Staff had a very hard time planning their campaign.
 I asked him what kind of maps they used and imagine my stupefaction when the Governor told me that they used a general map of the world and a globe!
 I tried to explain to him that these maps were quite useless for military purposes and that it is no wonder that they could not recognize the region of their operations on these maps, their scale being too small.
 The Civil Governor continued to insist that the globe was a very useful thing, as it represented the whole of Jambuling.
 He also told me that Eric Treichman, British Consular Officer at Tachienlu, carried two small artillery guns in his saddlebags when traveling in Kham!

 According to the Governor, all Europeans had a pernicious custom of taking notes while riding horseback and in this way they got all sorts of useful information about the country.